Skip to main content

 • have abnormally low levels of potassium or magnesium in your blood

-• have myasthenia gravis – clarithromycin can make the symptoms of this muscle-weakening condition worse
+• have myasthenia gravis – clarithromycin can make your symptoms worse